zhanxw/rvtests/README.md

     [INFO]  SKAT test significance will be evaluated using 10000 permutations at alpha = 0.001 (beta1 = 1.00, beta2 = 20.00)

 (##) In trait column, B or Q stand for binary or quantitative trait, respectively.
+(###) SKAT-O implementation may have slightly different results compared with SKAT R package due to numerical stability.

 ## Meta-analysis models